mh250229/Selling_Configuration_Doc/BRM_Action_Types.md

 # Action Types

-Action Types define the action performed to handle a Business Rules and Age Restrictions.
+Action Types define the action performed to handle Business Rules and Age Restrictions.

 The following Action Types are supported: